revanthsai-bandi/terraform-practice/terraform-tfvars/readme.md

 # Points to remember :

-* While using tfvars file remember to declare the varibale blocks wherever necessary in the .tf files
+* While using .tfvars/.auto.tfvars file remember to declare the variable blocks wherever necessary in the .tf files